armchair-traveller/armchair-traveller/README.md

 I learn through [Chingu](https://www.chingu.io/), which allows me to collaborate with people who have the same goals of learning more about web development and furthering their skills through projects.
 This has pushed and greatly accelerated my learning, and has given me new perspectives on team productivity, as well as an idea on how others learn, work, and write their code.

-I've partaken four 6-week voyages so far, ones worth a mention:
+I've partaken four 6-week voyages so far, here're some of them:
 [**📃 Toucan Recipes**](https://toucanrecipes.netlify.app/) [(v20-toucans-team-01)](https://github.com/chingu-voyages/v20-toucans-team-01)  - A JAM stack recipe app using React, Gatsby, and Chakra-UI.
 [**☕ Bear Coffee**](https://bearcoffee.netlify.app/) [(v24-bears-team-05)](https://github.com/chingu-voyages/v24-bears-team-05)  - A JAM stack free e-commerce demo using Svelte, Elder.js, and Stripe.